 |3||Volkswagen Golf GTI||25,385||2,740|

 The list of the most expensive cars to insure is largely made up of compact cars and vans.
-The amount of annual insurance premium varied by more than $640 between the cheapest (Mazda MX-5 Miata) and most expensive (Kia Forte) to insure.
+The amount of the annual insurance premium varied by more than $640 between the cheapest (Mazda MX-5 Miata) and most expensive (Kia Forte) to insure.
 Surprisingly, some of the most expensive cars to insure had sticker prices less than $20,000, including the Kia Forte and Honda Civic.

 The ranking was based on the most purchased cars in 2014 that cost less than $30,000; there were a total of 125 cars included in the study.
-We used as our example driver an 18 year-old male, who had a clean driving record and good credit score, and used his car mostly for commuting to school or work.
+The example driver we used was an 18-year-old male, who had a clean driving record and a good credit score, who used his car mostly for commuting to school or work.